unocss/unocss/docs/config/rules.md

 ## Fully controlled rules

 ::: tip
-This is an advanced feature, it can be safely ignored
+This is an advanced feature, in most situtations it won't be needed.
 :::

 When you really need some advanced rules that aren't covered by the combination of [Dynamic Rules](#dynamic-rules) and [Variants](/config/variants), UnoCSS also provides a way to give you full control to generate the CSS.